grp-bork/proMGEflow/README.md

 * Pangenome summary

 The file `pangenome_summary.txt` contains information from the pangenome estimation analysis.
-This file is not produced in `contig` mode or if the pangenome clustering was not successful for all input records (`has_pangenome = false`).
+This file is not produced in `contig` mode or if the pangenome clustering was not successful for all input genomes (`has_pangenome = false`).
 The file is a tab-separated table with the following columns:

 1. specI

-The specI_v4 cluster id assigned to the input record
+The specI_v4 cluster id assigned to the input genome

 2. genome

-The genome_id of the input record
+The genome_id of the input genome

 3. n_genes

-The number of genes called in the input record
+The number of genes called in the input genome

 4. n_accessory

-The number of genes in the input record identified as "accessory"
+The number of genes in the input genome identified as "accessory"

 5. n_core

-The number of genes in the input record identified as "core"
+The number of genes in the input genome identified as "core"

 6. %acc

-Percentage of accessory genes in the input record
+Percentage of accessory genes in the input genome

 7. n_genomes